 - Always use the appropriate size target, placed at eye level, to ensure that your shots strike the backstop and not the floor, ceiling or target holder.
 Firing a shot on the range that results in the bullet striking anything other than the target and/or backstop, may result in a damage or repair fine and/or your removal from the range.

 - A violation of any MRRA Range Rule may result in immediate removal from the range and forfeiture of any and all fees paid.

 - All firearms must be holstered or cased while going to or from the firearm range bays.
 NEVER handle un-cased or un-holstered firearms behind the firing line.

 - All shooting must be conducted in a safe, controlled and accurate manner, dual wielding or two-gun shooting is not permitted at any time.

-- No more than 4 people per lane at any point and no more than 2 people in an individual stall at any point.
-Only one active shooter with only one active firearm.
+- No more than 4 people per lane allowed at any point and no more than 2 people in an individual stall at any point.
+Only one active shooter with only one active firearm is allowed.
 Remain on your assigned lane.

 - All firearms should be considered loaded at all times.

-- All commands given by the RSO must be followed.
+- All commands given by the CRSO or RSO must be followed.

 - Rapid fire and double tap are only permitted with CRSO approval.

 - Should you observe any unsafe behavior or condition by anyone, please report it to the RSO immediately.